slamora/brackets-wiki/SplitView-Architecture-Notes.md

 ---------------------------+-----------------------------------------+-----------------------------------
  Name                      | Usage                                   | Proposed Change
 ---------------------------+-----------------------------------------+-----------------------------------
-SaveAs Command             | Removes the document from the working   | findInWorkingSet Semantecs Change
+SaveAs Command Handler     | Removes the document from the working   | Move to EditorCommandHandlers
-                           | set and re-adds the saved as document   | so that the paneId is returned
+                           | set and re-adds the saved as document   | findInWorkingSet Semantecs Change
+                           | with the new name.                      | so that the paneId is returned
-                           | with the new name.                      | instead of true/false then
+                           |                                         | instead of true/false then
                            |                                         | removeFromW...Set / addToW...Set
                            |                                         | can be called with paneId
 ---------------------------+-----------------------------------------+-----------------------------------